Renting a Car in Montenegro: The Real-World Guide (2026)

 The IDP Rule: If your license is in a non-Roman alphabet (Cyrillic, Arabic, Chinese), an International Driving Permit is mandatory.
 For US, UK, and EU licenses, it isn’t legally required, but I recommend it to avoid friction with older traffic police officers.

 The minimum age is usually 21.
-If you are under 25, expect a “Young Driver” surcharge (approx. €10/day).
+If you are under 25, expect a “Young Driver” surcharge (approx. €10/day), though many local suppliers will happily rent to drivers as young as 18 or 19 if you filter your search accordingly.
 If you are over 75, check your provider’s terms, as some local agencies have a senior cap.

 International brands (Hertz, Sixt, Budget) require a physical Credit Card in the main driver’s name to “freeze” a deposit (€500–€1,500).
 They will usually not accept debit or prepaid cards for this hold.